oslabs-beta/AthenaJS/README.md

 You can find documentation and download the app on our <a href = 'https://oslabs-beta.github.io/athena-website/'> website </a>

-If you just want to download the app, you can find it under "Releases" ont the right-hand side of GitHub!
+If you just want to download the app, you can find it under "Releases" on the right-hand side of GitHub!

 **Mac users**: The application needs to be approved in the "Security and Privacy" tab before it can be run.